 Student Learning OutcomesAt the completion of the program, the graduate will successfully demonstrate the following student learning outcomes:

-- Employ advanced clinical judgment to assess, design, deliver, and evaluate evidence-based care of individuals in complex health and illness situations.
+- Employ evidence-based practice and advanced clinical judgment to comprehensively assess, design, and deliver care for individuals across the lifespan.

 American Nurses Credentialing Center (ANCC) AnnouncementThe South Dakota State University DNP Family Nurse Practitioner, the Psychiatric Mental Health Nurse Practitioner (across the lifespan), and the Pediatric Primary Care Nurse Practitioner programs have met ANCC's certification eligibility educational requirements.
 Students who complete these programs have the educational preparation to sit for the ANCC certification in the respective role and population.

 Applicants must also meet any additional eligibility criteria in effect when they apply for certification" (ANCC, December 14, 2016).